We Build Living Worlds

 The Architecture

-Substrata owns the infrastructure that makes Living Worlds possible:
+Substrata owns the structure that makes Living Worlds possible:

 - AI as world memory